Iconica-Development/flutter_feed/packages/flutter_timeline_interface/README.md

 # Flutter Feed Timeline Interface

 Flutter Feed Timeline Interface provides various models and datasource definitions used in the Flutter Feed Timeline repository.
-It's not meant to be used on it's own but in combination with one of it's implementations and `flutter_feed_timeline`.
+It's not meant to be used on it's own but in combination with one of it's implementations and `flutter_timeline`.

 ## Issues